tumluliu/pymmrouting/README.md

 ## Introduction

-Python package of multimodal route planning based on [multimodal shortest path algorithms (mmspa)] (https://github.com/tumluliu/mmspa).
-The underlying path finding algorithms are described in detail in my doctor thesis [Data model and algorithms for multimodal route planning in transportation networks] (http://mediatum.ub.tum.de/node?id=1004678).
+Python package of multimodal route planning based on [multimodal shortest path algorithms (mmspa)](https://github.com/tumluliu/mmspa).
+The underlying path finding algorithms are described in detail in my doctor thesis [Data model and algorithms for multimodal route planning in transportation networks](http://mediatum.ub.tum.de/node?id=1004678).
 So far, the multimodal transportation network it uses is stored in PostGIS.
-The database structure as well as the data can be prepared with [mmgraphdb-builder] (https://github.com/tumluliu/mmgraphdb-builder).
+The database structure as well as the data can be prepared with [mmgraphdb-builder](https://github.com/tumluliu/mmgraphdb-builder).
 The testbed data source is from OpenStreetMap and UnitedMaps.

 It should be noted that the path-finding process is not lightning-fast since the hierarchical multimodal networks is not built yet.
 The timetable of public transits as well as traffic rules in motorized roads are not modeled either for the moment.